 Good communication is essential in any business.
 From Slack to Basecamp to Trello, hundreds of apps help your business break down communication barriers and operate more efficiently.
 In an age when there’s an app for everything, how necessary is a traditional phone system?

 Communicating with customers and clients requires businesses to have some type of phone system.
 Depending on your business’s needs, there are many different options for purchasing and installing a phone system.

-Landline: This is a traditional phone system where you plug the phone into the wall and work with a local phone company.
+This is a traditional phone system, meaning you plug the phone into the wall and work with a local phone company.
 Landlines rely on physical wire connections monitored and run by regional phone companies.
 One aspect of landline phones to consider is that the telecommunications industry is gradually moving away from this technology.
 While landlines provide a strong connection and reliable service, this part of the industry is not going to expand.

 This technology pairs your phone system with your internet connection.
-Essentially, VoIP systems connect you with other users via your internet service provider.
-This can be good or bad depending on how reliable your internet connection is for your business.
+VoIP systems connect you with other users via your internet service provider.
+This technology has come a long way, rivaling landlines in quality and reliability.